aydini/MP-Traces/README.md

 interface="eth0"
 sudo tcpdump port 80 -i $interface -s 66 -w $outputFileName".pcap"
 ```
-### add starting ss command  (collect whatever you can) on port 80 of the webserver, collact in an putput file
+### ???update ??? add starting ss command  (collect whatever you can) on port 80 of the webserver, collect in an output file

 While running experiments, keep track of the details of each trial.

 An experiment trial is defined as connecting to the web server via a client device with a WiFi interface and another client device with a cellular interface simultaneously to download the data file.
 Note that the client devices are physically located in the same position and are made to move together to imitate the behaviour of a single client device with 2 interfaces (WiFi + cellular).

-Use a web browser or wget at the client device to connect to the web server such as below.
+Use a web browser or wget at the client device to connect to the web server and download the data file using the public URL for the data file.

 ```
-wget  hostname/dataFile
+wget  dataFilePublicURL
 ```

 When the experiments are over, stop the packet capture at the web server with Ctrl+C, and extract data with: